 Stay physically fit: Obesity is a significant risk factor for ED.
-A 2014 study found that 79 percent of men who were considered overweight or obese had erectile problems.
+A found that 79 percent of men who were considered overweight or obese had erectile problems.
 Being physically active and maintaining a healthy weight can help you prevent or treat ED.
 That also means quitting smoking and limiting how much alcohol you drink.

 Exercise your pelvic floor: Kegel exercises to strengthen your pelvic floor may help you maintain an erection for longer.
 Learn more about Kegel exercises for men.

 Researchers haven’t determined that high cholesterol is a direct cause of ED, but the condition may contribute to erectile problems.
 Maintaining a healthy diet and lifestyle can reduce your cholesterol levels, which may also lower your chances of developing ED.

 Speak with your doctor if you have concerns about your cholesterol or erectile issues so that you can come up with a treatment plan that works best for you.